khuonghoanghuy/FNF-Pop-Engine-Rewrite/README.md

 Come with this, you can now edit some quick options such as `Downscroll`, `Accuracy`,...Each select and press enter, game will auto restart level to make sure that save work
 ### Modding Support: (BROKEN!!, IN FIXING)
 Yes, this engine is comming with a modding core system right now
+### Preview Mode In AnimationDEBUG!
+Just Press `P` key, you can now play test characters anim without restart or playing song to make sure the offset is correct!

 # How to build:
 1. Download [Haxe 4.2.5](https://haxe.org/download/version/4.2.5/)